-The difficulty of bee nest removal from a house and the hazards of treating an established bee colony inside a home will vary from season to season.
+The difficulty of removing bees from your home, bee nest removal from a house and the hazards of treating an established bee colony inside a home will vary from season to season.
 Early spring is the best time of year for bee hive removal because that is when honey production and the bees nest population is at their lowest.
-Regardless of the season, it is always best to leave the dangerous job of removing bees from a home to an experienced professional, an experienced professional such as the wildlife and pest control experts at Skunk Whisperer®, Inc. Below are photos of a nest found between a home's walls by the Oklahoma City Skunk Whisperer.
+Regardless of the season, it is always best to leave the dangerous job of removing bees from a home to an experienced professional.
+Below are photos of a nest found between a home's walls by the Oklahoma City Skunk Whisperer®.

 Honey Bee Prevention